oqurum/TheLibrarian/README.md

 This repo will ultimately be for the main metadata website we use for the client application.
 It will be hosted on the official website.
 I hope this can be one day used to aggregate the other metadata agents into here.

+# IMPORTANT
+**Recently ported from sqlite to postgres.
+Will probably contain invalid SQL queries**

 You can view the public website below:

 **[https://oqurum.io](https://oqurum.io)**